TechOgede/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 7-file creates a new file containing some text Script 8-cwd_state saves current state of directory Script 9-duplicate_last_line duplicates the last line of the iacta file Script 11-no_more_js deletes .js fils in working dir and all its subdir
+Script 7-file creates a new file containing some text Script 8-cwd_state saves current state of directory Script 9-duplicate_last_line duplicates the last line of the iacta file Script 10-no_more_js deletes .js fils in working dir and all its subdir Script 11-directories counts the number of dirs and subdirs in the cwd